attrib/foxhole-map-annotate/README.md

 Annotate and draw on the foxhole map and share with your group.

+## Bugs

+Please create a Ticket in GitHub.
+Or of any the discord where you maybe heared about this.

+* Custom facility editing is bit shaky

 ## Ideas

 * increase button sizes (by [RDRT] A Devil Chicken)